CenterForTheBuiltEnvironment/R-for-Building-Science/README.md

 - Engel, C. (2021) Data Wrangling with R
 - RStudio Cheatsheets for dplyr, tidyr, stringr, and forcats

-## Week 3 April 22 - Timeseries data
+## Week 3 April 22 - Time-series data analysis in R (Federico Dallo; 3 hrs)

-During the class will be shown how to work with date and time with R. We will use the Tidyverse programming style and deepen the Lubridate library tools to:
+During the class will be shown how to work with date and time with R. We will use the Tidyverse programming style and deepen the lubridate library tools to:

 1) describe a date-time object properties (e.g. format, time-zone, etc.);
 2) create a date-time object for time series analysis in R;
 3) manipulate time series data and its limitations (e.g. downscale to monthly averaging, upscaling using interpolation techniques *seasonality);
 4) predict new data using a forecasting model (e.g. ARIMA);
 5) visualization of time series data using the ggplot2 library.
-During the class we will use some real-world example dataset (e.g. WMO, EPlus).
+During the class we will use some real-world example dataset (e.g. NOAA, WMO, EPlus).

 ### Readings: